-- 1. Determine the need to implement Action LEAVE BUILDING - 2.
+- 1. Determine the need to implement Action EVACUATE BUILDING - 2.
 Determine whether the students and staff should leave the school grounds. - 3.
 If appropriate, take action to evacuate buildings, and if necessary, the area. - 4.
-Move crosswind -- never up, or downwind -- to avoid fumes. - 5.
+Move crosswind -- never up, or downwind -- to avoid fumes.
+Students with disabilities leave with support of teacher/ teacher aide - 5.
 With the school staff, maintain control of the students at a safe distance. - 6.
 Render First Aid as necessary. - 7.
 Notify the San Jose Fire Department at 911. - 8.
 Teachers take roll and make a list of missing students. - 9.
 Instruct students to be silent in order to hear instructions, and to silence their cell phones and refrain from texting.
 Texting may incite panic and create excessive airwave traffic that can limit or slow communication by emergency crews. - 10.
 Notify the Executive Director - 11.
 The principal will direct other action as required. - 12.
 Students and staff should not return to the school until the Site Manager declares the area safe.